 My collaborators on this project are Yarrow Axford (Northwestern University), Thomas Lowell (University of Cincinnati) and Raymond Pierrehumbert (now at University of Oxford).

 In addition to developing paleoclimate data near Quelccaya, I determined a low-latitude, high-altitude 10Be production rate using radiocarbon as an independent dating method (Kelly et al., 2015,doi:10.1016/j.quageo.2013.10.007).
 This 10Be production-rate calibration is in collaboration with the NSF-funded initiative CRONUS-Earth (Phillips et al., 2015a, doi:10.1016/j.quageo.2015.04.010; Phillips et al., 2015ab, doi:10.1016/j.quageo.2015.09.006; Phillips et al., 2015c).

-Funding for my Peru research is from NSF (EAR-1003460), CRONUS-Earth, the Lamont Climate Center, the Comer Science and Education Foundation and Dartmouth College.
+Funding for my Peru research is from NSF (EAR-1003460), CRONUS-Earth, the Lamont Climate Center, the Comer Family Foundation and Dartmouth College.